procaconsul/proca_dots/README.md

 ```

 ## Acknowledgements
-A simple "thank you" to @ameykusurkar for the countless suggestions and endless resources shared.
+A simple "thank you" to [ameykusurkar](https://github.com/ameykusurkar) for the countless suggestions and endless resources shared.